NaVorro Bowman: 2016

-2017 season
+2017

-In Week 5 of the 2017 season, Bowman was benched for a few series, and later voiced his displeasure with the decision from the 23–26 overtime loss to the Indianapolis Colts.
+During a Week 2 12–9 road loss to the Seahawks, Bowman recorded a team-high 11 tackles.
+Three weeks later against the Colts, he had a team-high 10 tackles in the 26–23 overtime road loss, but was benched for a few series and later voiced his displeasure with the decision.

 On October 13, 2017, Bowman was released from the 49ers at his request after the team was unable to trade him.